anamatgu/MTBC_complete_genomes/1.QC_long_read_sequecing/README.md

 ```

 ### Mismatch rate
-To obtain the mismatch rate, the BAM files must be converted to SAM format with the =/X CIGAR.
-The following script will detect all SAM files in the directory:
+To obtain the mismatch rate, the BAM files were converted to SAM format with the =/X CIGAR.
+The following script detects all SAM files with the suffix .eqx.sam in the directory:

 ```
 python mismatch_rate.py